1. Welcome to our Privacy Notice

 - We are registered as a data controller with the Information Commissioners Office (registration number Z5402720).
 Being registered as a data controller means that we decide how and why personal information is processed.

-- The Data Protection Officer for Shepherds Friendly is Tim Robertson.
+- The Data Protection Officer for Shepherds Friendly is Andrew Gurton.
 Our Data Protection Officer acts as an independent advocate for the proper care and use of your personal information.

 3. Data controller